Purple-crowned fairywren: Taxonomy and systematics

 The purple-crowned fairywren was first collected in 1855 and 1856 by the explorer Joseph Ravenscroft Elsey at Victoria River and Robinson River.
 The species was first described by the ornithologist John Gould in 1858.
 The specific name comes from the Latin word cǒrōna, meaning crown.
 Gregory Mathews described the subspecies M. c. macgillivrayi in 1913.
 Subspecies designation was originally based on differences in plumage coloration and body size of museum skins.
 More recent genetic analyses continue to support this split.
 The species has also been placed in the monotypic genus Rosina, but protein evidence supports its placement in the current genus.
 Alternative names for the purple-crowned fairywren include crowned superb warbler, lilac-crowned fairywren, lilac-crowned wren, mauve-crowned wren, purple-crowned warbler, purple-crowned wren, and purple-crowned wren-warbler.

-It is one of eleven species in the genus Malurus, commonly known as fairywrens.
+It is one of twelve species in the genus Malurus, commonly known as fairywrens.
 Within the genus it is most closely related to the splendid fairywren and superb fairywren.
 It is also sometimes placed as a sister to clade including the two "blue wrens" along with the white-shouldered fairywren, white-winged fairywren, and the red-backed fairywren, also called the bicoloured wrens.

 Like other fairywrens, the purple-crowned fairywren is unrelated to the true wrens.
 It was previously classified as a member of the Old World flycatcher family Muscicapidae and later as a member of the warbler family Sylviidae before being placed in the newly recognised Maluridae in 1975.
 More recently, DNA analysis has shown the family Maluridae to be related to the Meliphagidae (honeyeaters), and the Pardalotidae in the large superfamily Meliphagoidea.